adomani/UpdateDeprecations/README.md

 ```
 provides some help.

+---

 ### Testing that the setup works

 After `lake update UpdateDeprecations` you should have a copy of the `UpdateDeprecations` repository in you `.lake/packages` folder.

-Copy the `Practice.lean` file from there inside your main project folder, build it and update the deprecations.
+To see the script in action, copy the `Practice.lean` file from there inside your main project folder, build it and update the deprecations.
 ```bash
 MyProject='MainDir'
 cp -i .lake/packages/UpdateDeprecations/Practice.lean "${MyProject}"/Practice.lean